Chidambaram: History

+In the north of India, the Indian subcontinent was conquered by the Delhi Sultanate.
+Muslim armies began raiding central India for plunder by the late 13th century.
+After subduing and extracting huge wealth along with promised annual tributes from the Marathas Yadavas of Devagiri in 1308, the Telugu Kakatiyas of Warangal in 1310 and the Kannada Hoysalas of Dwarasamudra in 1311, Sultan Ala ud Din Khalji's infamous eunuch Muslim general, Malik Kafur, and his Delhi Sultanate forces in 1311 went deeper into the Deccan peninsula for loot and to establish annual tributes to be paid by the Hindu kings.
+The records left by the court historians of the Delhi Sultanate state that Malik Kafur raided Chidambaram, Madurai, Srirangam, Vriddhachalam, Rameswaram and other sacred temple towns, destroyed the temples which were sources of gold and jewels.
+He brought back enormous loot from Dwarasamudra and the Pandya kingdom to Delhi in 1311.

 Geography and climate

 Chidambaram is located at 11.39°N 79.69°E. The town is located in Cuddalore district of the South Indian state, Tamil Nadu, 215 km from Chennai.
 Chidambaram is located close to the shores of Bay of Bengal.
 The topography is almost plain with forests around the town, with no major geological formation.
 There are no notable mineral resources available in and around the town.
 The soil types are alluvial and red that are conducive for crops like paddy, pulses and chili peppers.
 The temperature ranges from a maximum of 32.7 °C to a minimum of 24 °C. Like the rest of the state, April to June are the hottest months and December to January are the coldest.
 Chidambaram receives an average of 10 mm annually, which is lesser than the state average of 1008 mm.
 The South west monsoon, with an onset in June and lasting up to August, brings scanty rainfall.
 Bulk of the rainfall is received during the North East monsoon in the months of October, November and December.
 The average number of rainy days ranges from 35 to 40 every year.